 What Happens Outside the Danger Zone?

 Keeping food out of the danger zone really helps slow down or even stop bacterial growth.
 When it gets cold, bacteria’s metabolism takes a hit, making it harder for them to grow.
 You know, keeping food at or below 40°F in the fridge is really important for safety.
-When it gets really cold, most bacteria slow down and can’t grow as fast, which helps lower the chances of getting sick from food.
+Most germs slow down and can not proliferate as fast in extreme cold, reducing food-borne illness.

 But yes, when you heat food to over 140°F, a lot of bacteria get wiped out, which makes it safer to munch on.
 Cooking to the right temperature gets rid of most germs.
 Like this: